-The Friends of Hope Africa is a committed and engaged board. mission of the board of directors is “to mobilize in North America prayer, educational and financial support for Hope Africa University.”
+The Friends of Hope Africa is a committed and engaged board. mission of the FHAU board of directors is “to mobilize in North America prayer, educational and financial support for Hope Africa University.”
 These have been the guiding words from its beginning in 2000.
 The board was originally seen as a parallel to the governing board of the university in Africa and was called simply “the US Board.”

 In 2005 the US Board was reorganized and incorporated as Friends of Hope Africa University, Inc. and in 2006 received approval as a 501(c)(3) charity able to acknowledge gifts with receipts for tax purposes.

-The members of the board of directors of Friends of Hope Africa University come from New York to Washington, Wisconsin to Arizona.
-They bring variety of professional and avocational talents and experiences to the work of Friends of HAU.
-Some are retired, some are working and many have hands on experience in missions ministries in Africa.
-To assure close cooperation and support from Friends of HAU to Hope Africa University the Rector of the university is a member of the Friends of HAU board and the president of this board is a member of the Governing Board of the school.
+The members of the board of directors of Friends of Hope Africa University come from across the United States.
+They bring a variety of professional and avocational talents and experiences to the work of Friends of HAU.
+Some are retired, some are working and many have hands on experience in mission ministries in Africa.

-Currently there are seventeen members of the board serving three year terms on a rotational cycle with about six members elected each year.
-The board is self-perpetuating but not closed to adding members who bring qualities of character, skill and commitment to further the work of Hope Africa University.
+Currently, there are seventeen members of the board serving three year terms on a rotational cycle with about six members elected each year.
+The board is self-perpetuating but open to adding members who bring qualities of character, skill and commitment to further the work of Hope Africa University.
 The Board’s governance structure includes a President, Vice President, Secretary, Treasurer, and Member at Large.
 These persons constitute an Executive Committee responsible for overseeing board operations.

 “What excites me about Hope Africa University are the facts that...

 - It originated as, and continues to be, a truly African university – conceived and developed by Africans with African administration and faculty to serve the needs of 21st century Africans.

 - It is a Christian liberal arts school to help young people develop the moral and professional skills to impact their communities through lives of dedicated service.

 - By teaching in both French and English it prepares students to succeed in the two most common languages of commerce in sub-Saharan Africa.